-General information about NEXAVAR
+General information about the safe and effective use of NEXAVAR

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use NEXAVAR for a condition for which it is not prescribed.
 Do not give NEXAVAR to other people even if they have the same symptoms you have.
 It may harm them.
+You can ask your healthcare provider or pharmacist for information about NEXAVAR that is written for health professionals.